Product Analytics Table

 Contribution Margin = Order Revenue - Fulfillment Costs - Ad Spend

-Contribution Margin Per Item
+Contribution Margin Per Itemcontribution_margin_per_itemformula

 The profit contribution for each item sold.